 “I lost sight of something.
 I came in search of it.
 Having found it, I am going home.” | Ross Poldark

-Much like Ross admitted in the quotation above, we lose sight of things rather frequently.
-We forget friends and family, agonize over small hurts and forget large blessings, and get so caught up in the busyness of life that we forget to actually live.
+Much like Ross, we lose sight of things rather frequently.
+We forget friends, agonize over small hurts and forget large blessings, and get so caught up in the busyness of life that we forget to actually live.
 In our darkness and pride we forget even the Most High Himself, the One who sent His Son to save our wretched souls.
 Because of our finite understanding, we lose sight of the bigger picture far too often.
-Our weakness of mind and soul overwhelms us when the going gets tough and life is in full swing.
+Some of us are more prone to this than others and our weakness of mind and soul overwhelms us when the going gets tough and life is in full swing.

 When we lose sight of what’s important, of what matters, we humans are capable of some pretty dark and twisted things.
 We slip into despair, bombarding our minds with thoughts and lies from the pit of Hell itself.
 Night closes in and we forget what we learned in the day-time when the Sun was blazing and everything was yellow and bright.
-Instead, we focus on what has gone wrong, on the plans that never materialized, on the lost opportunities, on the besetting sins we can’t seem to overcome, on the friends who slipped away, on the trials that just refuse to end, on the legitimate longings the Most High hasn’t seen fit to fulfill, on the biting remark a loved one made toward us, on the odd look sent our way by a friend, on the unanswered text messages, on the past faults dealt to us by others, on the life-mistakes we’ve made, on the time we’ve wasted; and then we begin to feel worthless and alone.
+Instead, we focus on what has gone wrong, on the plans that never materialized, on the lost opportunities, on the besetting sins we can’t seem to overcome, on the friends who slipped away, on the legitimate longings the Most High hasn’t seen fit to fulfill, on the biting remark a loved one made toward us, on the odd look sent our way by a friend, on the unanswered text messages, on the past faults dealt to us by others, whether friend or foe; and then we begin to feel worthless and alone.
 We fall into the sick trap of the Enemy and begin to wallow in our perceived unique-ness.
 We think that no one has suffered what we have suffered, no one has ever been in our place, no one can identify with our hurt and shame and guilt, no one can enter into our heart-troubles, no one cares.
 We revel in the darkness and welcome the despair.
 We wrap our misery around us like some sort of black armour and we build up our window-less walls.
 We refuse to let the Light in and push back any thoughts of Joy and comfort because after all, no one knows what it’s like and that’s what makes us strong.

 We tread dangerous ground with pride in our deceived hearts, thinking that falls are for the weak and we sure as anything aren’t weak because we’ve clad ourselves in the Armour of Darkness.
 We defy the Most High when He sends us rays of glory and beauty, preferring to chew on our bitterness and re-play our hurt.
-We’ve lost sight of the Light and the scariest part is…we don’t.even.care.
+We’ve lost sight of the Light and we dashed well don’t care.